GSA/Section508.gov/_pages/manage/2025-07-11-develop-a-training-plan.md

     </thead>
 <tbody>
     <tr>
-      <td scope="row">Define basic accessibility training topics such as disability awareness, digital accessibility and Section 508 general awareness, and role-based knowledge.</td>
+      <th scope="row">Define basic accessibility training topics such as disability awareness, digital accessibility and Section 508 general awareness, and role-based knowledge.</th>
       <td>
       <ul>
       <li>What topics should every employee learn about?</li>
        <li>How do these topics align with agency mission and agency-specific ICT?</li>
        <li>What resources should employees be aware of?</li></ul></td></tr>
     <tr>
-      <td scope="row">Develop role-specific modules based on your role-based needs assessment.
+      <th scope="row">Develop role-specific modules based on your role-based needs assessment.
 For example:
       <ul>
        <li>Executives and Leadership need to understand applicable policies, risk and risk assessments, and return on investments.</li>
-       <li>ICT Developers and Testers need to understand Section 508 standards, the <a href="https://ictbaseline.access-board.gov/" target="_blank" class="usa-link--external">ICT Testing Baseline Portfolio</a>, and testing tools.
-Note: Developers and testers may benefit from the same course, but where resources are available, slight deviations in training topics and exercises may improve foundational knowledge needed for each role.</li>
+       <li>ICT Developers and Testers need to understand Section 508 standards, the <a href="https://ictbaseline.access-board.gov/" target="_blank" class="usa-link--external">ICT Testing Baseline Portfolio</a>, and testing tools. <strong>Note:</strong> Developers and testers may benefit from the same course, but where resources are available, slight deviations in training topics and exercises may improve foundational knowledge needed for each role.</li>
        <li>Designers need to understand color use, contrast, navigation, and a good user journey.</li>
        <li>Procurement professionals need to understand accessible acquisition processes, Quality Assurance Surveillance Plans, Contractor Performance Assessment Reporting System, and Federal Acquisition Regulations.</li>
        <li>HR needs to understand Reasonable accommodations in coordination with Equal Employment Opportunity (EEO) or appropriate agency office; LMS platform, courses, and downloadable certificates; Employment forms, tax forms, etc.</li>
        <li>Product or System Owners need to understand ICT requirements specific to what they develop; How to include Section 508 in budgetary and staffing considerations; How ICT intersects with the physical building such as printers, copiers, and digital signage; Responsibility for preventing inaccessible ICT from being released to users  and associated risk.</li>
-       <li>Communications need to understand electronic content conformance, including social media, audio, video, multimedia, digital forms, and electronic signatures.</li></ul></td>
+       <li>Communications need to understand electronic content conformance, including social media, audio, video, multimedia, digital forms, and electronic signatures.</li></ul></th>
       <td>
       <ul>
       <li>Prioritize content or roles for development first.</li>